christopherhem/team-table/journals/christopher.md

 ## Octover 28, 2022

 Wow, I'm amazed how many bugs we fixed today especially being the last day of the project...
 I worked on all the forms with Louise and Josh to grind these bugs out and we did it!
 I'm so proud of us.
 Especially given out situation of having only three person project team!
 I also added a Carousel feature to showcase images of our project to new users who haven't signed up yet!
 Talk about meeting deadlines and meeting them at the very moment.
-My brain is fried.......I hope we pass.
+My brain is fried.......I hope we pass and continue to revamp this project!